 Top 11 things you can do to make your app great on Windows 11

-This release of Windows marks a visual evolution of the operating system.
+Windows 11 marks a visual evolution of the Windows operating system.
 As Windows moves forward, customers continue to set a higher bar for app experiences, too.
 We see these customer expectations manifest primarily in two areas: app fundamentals and user experience.

 - App fundamentals - good performance on low-cost, highly mobile device form factors, and hassle-free app lifecycle and state rehydration/roaming.